Guidance for Friends, Volunteers and Employees of Darlington Town Mission

 COVID-19 is a new illness that can affect your lungs and airways.
 It’s caused by a virus called coronavirus.

-Since the onset of the Coronavirus outbreak, the normal activities of Darlington Town Mission have been affected dramatically.
-All our fundraising events, monthly outings, Friends Forums and business meetings have been suspended.
+Since the onset of the Coronavirus outbreak the normal activities of Darlington Town Mission have been affected dramatically.
+All our fund raising events, monthly outings, Friends Forums and business meetings have been suspended.
 The amazing amount of home visits carried out by Sue and Hilary and volunteer visitors have also been curtailed.
-All of the Friends that we care for are over 80 years of age and many with pre-existing medical issues.
+All of the Friends that we care for are over 70 years of age and many with pre-existing medical issues.
 This means that they are unable to leave their homes other than for urgent shopping or medical appointments.

 As far as possible our Friends should pay for their shopping by cheque but payment arrangements should be agreed in advance with the Missioners or volunteers.